dcsoft-yyf/JIEJIE.NET/README.md

 	}
 }
 ```
-DC.NET Protector analyse .NET assembly, find out all string value defines,and encrypt then and save as a byte array.recreate string value at runtime.
-Then hacker can not search string direct in dasm result, crack is more difficulty.

-And this process can avoid a kind of performance problem.
+Additional, this process can avoid a kind of performance problem cause by assembly obfuscation. for example, use the following code:
-Some times application obfuscate can cause bad performance problem.For example, to the following C# code.
 ```C#
 public static byte[] ParseUpperHexString(string hexs) {